FAQs on Friary Park

-We are proposing to completely redevelop the estate and build a mixed tenure neighbourhood of new high quality homes.
-We will provide social rented housing on the estate as well as new market sale and shared ownership homes.
-The number of new homes currently proposed is around 930, in buildings of between 3 and 24 storeys including shops and community spaces on the ground floor.
+We will completely redevelop the estate and build a mixed tenure neighbourhood of new high quality homes.
+We will provide social rented housing and London affordable rented homes on the estate, as well as new market sale and shared ownership homes.
+Altogether we will provide up to 990 new homes, in buildings of between 3 and 24 storeys including shops and community spaces on the ground floor.
 The proposals also feature enhanced green space.

 Our proposals will dramatically improve the housing conditions on the estate by providing high quality new homes.
 There will be an increased number of family-sized homes for social rent to meet the needs of the families currently living on the estate.

 We have undertaken extensive consultation since November 2014 with residents of Friary Park and the surrounding area.